cloudwatt/applications/bundle-trusty-gitlab/README_EN.md

 ~~~

 And five minutes later you're back in business and your conscience is at ease!
 Restoration is as simple as building another stack, although this time with the `.restore.heat.yml`, and specifying the ID of the backup you want.
+The new volume size should not be smaller than the original, to avoid loss to data.
 A list of backups can be found in the « Volume Backups » tab under « Volumes » in the console, or from the command line with the Cinder API:

 ~~~ bash
 $ cinder backup-list